allmaps/allmaps/packages/analyze/README.md

 // Create Analyzer for the warpedMap const analyzer = new Analyzer(triangulatedWarpedMap)

-// Analyze to get all infos, warnings and errors const infos = analyzer.getInfos() const warnings = analyzer.getWarnings() const errors = analyzer.getErrors()
+// Analyze to get all info, warnings and errors const info = analyzer.getInfo() const warnings = analyzer.getWarnings() const errors = analyzer.getErrors()